Procedural Tile System (Sample)

 }

-Converts the Center Target position to a grid cell using
+1. Converts the **Center Target** position to a **grid cell** using `Tile Size XZ` and **Hysteresis**.

 Changes the follow target at runtime (useful for switching player/camera).